ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-info.md

   <p>Note: Using <code>console.info</code> in this way is very experimental and these results are likely to be inaccurate at some point in the future.
 </ContentAside>

+### Safari

-The web Photoshop app doesn't support Safari (I feel you, Adobe.
-I feel you.) so I pasted the code directly into the console to test.
+The Photoshop web app doesn't support Safari (I feel you, Adobe.
+I feel you.) so I pasted the code directly into the Safari console to test.
 I saw that it looks like a bunch of jibberish:

-Firefox
+### Firefox

-Edge
+### Edge

+### Chrome

-TL;DR: Only Chrome supports this more complicated rendering inside of `console.info`.
+Only Chrome supports this more complicated rendering inside of `console.info`.

 ## Exploring the capabilities of `console.info`

-At first I was just copying, pasting, and modifying `console.info`s in my dev tools console directly.
-This worked fine for a bit but it was kind of a hassle.
-Writing the HTML in a text editor and then pasting that into Yoksel's [SVG URL encoder](https://yoksel.github.io/url-encoder/) made it more palatable.
+To explore what all we are able to do inside of a `console.info` message, I started by simply copying, pasting, and modifying `console.info`s directly in my dev tools console.
+Once I realized it was going to take a bit longer to explore all that I wanted to explore, I started writing the HTML in a text editor, then pasting that into Yoksel's [SVG URL encoder](https://yoksel.github.io/url-encoder/), and then pasting that into a `console.info` in the console.

-But given how many tests I was doing, making [a CodePen](https://codepen.io/ZachSaucier/pen/GRzypKq?editors=0010) that could automatically convert my HTML SVG into a data image, put it into a `console.info`, and run it ended up saving me a lot of time.
+However, as I continued to test, I ended up making [a CodePen](https://codepen.io/ZachSaucier/pen/GRzypKq?editors=0010) that could automatically convert my HTML SVG into a data image, put it into a `console.info`, and run it for me.
+This ended up saving me a good bit of effort.

-### Attempting to use the style tag
+### Attempting to use the style tag and CSS animations

 I already knew from the Adobe usage that SVGs were supported in at least a basic capacity.
 I checked to see if it supported `<style>` tags inside of the SVG.
 Thankfully, but not too surprisingly, it worked!

 From there I added a CSS keyframe animation.
 It also worked!
 So I already knew that I could use it to animate the SVG inside of a `console.info`.

+I tried using `:hover` to see if I could make it interactive: Nope.

 ### Attempting to add JavaScript